 - Pillow and pillowcase

-- Water bottle
+- Re–fillable water bottle

 Bathroom Items

-- Medications, if applicable (see medication packing instructions below)
+- Medications, if applicable

 - Deodorant

-- Insect repellent
+- Bug spray/insect repellent

-- Towels (for swimming and showers)
+- Towels for swimming and showers

 - Washcloth and hand towel